SainsburyWellcomeCentre/NeuralPlayground/README.md

-# NeuralPlayground: The  standardised environment for the hippocampus and entorhinal cortex models.
+# NeuralPlayground: A standardised environment for the hippocampus and entorhinal cortex models.
 ### (Developing visualization and comparison board)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->